kdev-jp/VRC-HeartSync/README.md

 This is a gimmick that allows you to display your heart rate, obtained from a smartwatch or similar device, on your avatar in real time.

-To acquire heart rate data, you need to configure Pulsoid and VRCOSC (both available for free).
+To obtain heart rate data, you need to configure Pulsoid (API) and VRCOSC (both free) or Pulsoid Desktop OSC

 Although operation has not been confirmed with Bluetooth Low Energy (BLE) connections, it is expected to work without any issues in theory.

 Since this product supports Modular Avatar, you can easily install it by placing the prefab and adjusting its position.<br>
-By default, the heart rate is displayed on the Chest, but you can easily change the position through simple settings.
+By default, the heart rate is displayed on the Face, but you can easily change the position through simple settings.

 Color customization is also supported.

-For detailed instructions, please refer to the documentation website.
+For more details, please refer to the Setup Guide.

 ## Supported Devices
 When connecting via Pulsoid:<br>